-Pop the organic bubbly, the Coffs Coast is officially the first certified ECO Tourism Destination in New South Wales!
+The Coffs Coast is officially the first certified ECO Tourism Destination in New South Wales!

-Yep, after 15 months of thorough assessment, we’ve got the green tick of approval from Ecotourism Australia.
+Yep, after 15 months of a thorough assessment, we’ve got the green tick of approval from Ecotourism Australia.
 This means we’ve met 100 points of accreditation and proven our strong, well-managed commitment to sustainability and high-quality nature-based tourism.

-We’ve joined the likes of more than 500 businesses Australia-wide, and (at the time of writing) only one other ECO Destination (that’s Port Douglas Daintree in Queensland) to prove our green thumb goes well beyond our back gardens.
+We’ve joined the likes of more than 500 businesses Australia-wide and (at the time of writing) only one other ECO Destination (that’s Port Douglas Daintree in Queensland) to prove our green thumb goes well beyond our back gardens.

 What does this mean for our region?

 So what does this tick really mean?
 Does it actually make a difference?
 And how can you get involved?

 In a nutshell, this accreditation announces the Coffs Coast as a nature-based tourism destination with a strong commitment to ecotourism principles.
 But this little tick is about more than attracting tourists.

 So if you’re the kind of person who wants to do right by the planet (even when you’re on holiday), then we invite you to visit us on the Coffs Coast and see why we’ve been named New South Wales’ first ECO Destination for Ecotourism.